 After I took the kids to school on Tuesday, I went to the hospital.
 I wanted to see Steve, but I also wanted to talk with Marty.
 I wanted to tell her how I felt about Steve—how absolutely certain I was that he would fully recover.
 I certainly had no medical knowledge about his condition, but I kept seeing him whole and shining.
 I could feel that he will be changed by all of this, but in a wonderful way.
 He’d no longer be reclusive and separate.
 He’d learn to cherish and fully experience every minute of life.
 Bright and shining, his love would flow openly and easily to all those around him.

 He was laying there a complete innocent.
 It was the first time I was able to fully connect with his injuries: Head wrapped in bandages from the brain surgery, leg in traction and hips immobilized.
 I could see his energy; he was physically beaten, but spiritually vibrant.
 Marty and I left for a while.
 I took her down to the cafeteria to get her something to drink.
 As we sat there, she asked me what it is like to “be one of them.”
 I was amazed at the question.
 I’d never seen myself in that light.
 I’ve known the gift was mine to receive, but didn’t think I had received it, yet.
-Of course, I know that I am not on par with Jaichima and Rutury, but to even be able to connect on this level with them is an incredible blessing.

 The next day, Marty called me to say that the doctors were calling Steve’s great improvement a miracle.
 I wasn’t able to see him for two days.
 I was so tired from what had happened that I slept the entire next day.
-Rutury had said that this would happen, and that I was to be prepared for it.
+I had felt that this would happen, and that I was to be prepared for it.
 When I did see Steve, I couldn’t believe it!
 I cried and cried as Marty held me.
 He looked physically whole and he was mentally “with it.”
 I celebrated with Marty for a while and then went about my business for the day–feeling incredibly elated and full.

 As I slept, I didn’t undergo any of the shivering that had happened on the first night; in fact, I remember being rather warm as I lay naked under the blankets.
 I wanted to be able to be physically close to my husband, but I couldn’t release myself from the energetic connection I had with Steve.
 I dreamed: I stood at the foot of Steve’s bed and pulled the pain out of him and threw it over my shoulders as it came down through his legs.
 It was gooey and sticky like taffy.
 I woke up long enough to say, “Oh, I’ve got it!” and then slept well.